Sun Journal (New Bern, North Carolina): History

 The Sun Journal has a daily circulation of 9,000 and a Sunday circulation of 10,500.
 It is a broadsheet-format daily (seven days, mornings) with website and Facebook page.

 The Sun Journal is a member of the North Carolina Press Association.
 The current editor is Trevor Dunnell and advertising director is Ken Warren.

-In November of 2022 Paxton Media Group acquired the New Bern Sun Journal and five other North Carolina newspapers from Gannett Co., Inc.
+In November 2022 Paxton Media Group acquired the New Bern Sun Journal and five other North Carolina newspapers from Gannett Co., Inc.